 A great many journalists I deal with are, well, just like you and me.
-They’ve a different job to do, but they are just trying to do it to a good standard – to make the right judgements, get the facts right and communicate events that matter clearly.
+They have a different job to do, but they are just trying to do it to a good standard – to make the right judgements, get the facts right and communicate events that matter clearly.

 Then there’s the odd ‘one’ – the reporter no one in the PR office likes dealing with.
 They are a small minority, but I wouldn’t quite call them ‘rare’.

-Media training: Our expert training covers the different types of media, how to deal with difficult questions, how to deal with journalists and how to perform in front of the camera and on radio.
+Get in touch to discuss how we can support you with our expert training which covers the different types of media, how to deal with difficult questions, how to deal with journalists and how to perform in front of the camera and on radio.